jecf91/tanstack-query-store/README.md

-Here's a professional and informative `README.md` tailored to your `my-store` project:

----

 # 🛒 My Store

 A modern e-commerce frontend application built with **React**, **Vite**, **TypeScript**, and styled using **Tailwind CSS**.
 It leverages **React Query** for efficient data fetching and state management, along with a polished UI powered by **NextUI** and **Framer Motion** animations.